Skarletto/SS14Commands/README.md

 **Chief_Engineer, Repo, Kezu, Veritius, ilyamikcoder, RyanStrudfelt, Pancake, Whisper, ShadowCommander, CptJeanLuc, nikthechampiongr, luckyshotpictures**

-Thank you to every admin in the adminbus who contributed to the document through outside means like teaching other mins or sharing their own documents:
+Thank you to every admin in the adminbus who contributed to this updated document through outside means like teaching other mins or sharing their own documents:

-**Milon, mish, aquif, TsjipTsjip, Blitz, Simyon, Avalon, Cyanide/Icepick, and many more.**
+**Milon, mish, aquif, TsjipTsjip, Blitz, Simyon, Avalon, Cyanide/Icepick, Southbridge, aquif, and many more.**